DoraQi/XiangQi/README.md

-# XiangQi Project
+# **XiangQi Project**

 ## A simple game of Chinese chess

-This is a novice programmer's attempt at creating a playable game of Chinese chess (XiangQi).
+This program models a XiangQi game board for those that want to learn or play Chinese chess.
 I find this project interesting because I feel like it is a great way for me to explore how to design a program with multiple interacting classes.